-As a child growing up in Pittsburgh, Alfred Watson spent many hours exploring the Ohio River near his Eliot home.
-Yearning to travel
+As a young boy , Alfred Watson spent many hours exploring the Ohio River near his home.
+Yearning to travel upstream, he and his friends built a small raft. although he

-he soon discovered that riding the craft caused a severe bout of seasickness, a malady that remained with him throughout his life.
-As a result, his later boat and water images were all taken from the shore.
+quickly discovered that riding the makeshift craft brought on a severe bout of seasickness which is why his boat images were all taken while he stood on the shore.

 This beautifully composed image showcases the serenity of Quaker Lake in Allegheny State Park near Salamanca, NY.
 50 miles south of Buffalo.